 L.4.1 Use case #4.1: with support of early media for preferred IP connections

+{Editor's note (2015-06): it was questioned whether the example could not be changed from a dualmedia to a monomedia call in order to reduce the signalling syntax.
+The current example is due to the same type of examples as currently under evaluation in H.Sup.ALTC.
+If an ALTC related stream grouping example would be finally incorporated in H.248.STGROUP, then a monomedia type of call should be definetely sufficient.}

 A dual media call (audio and video) is considered.
 The H.248 MG requires an (IP, IP) connection model, i.e., there are typically two IP-enabled H.248 terminations.
 It is supposed that there is support for IPv4 and IPv6 at each termination, however, the ALTC capability is only used at one termination (e.g., because there might be dual stack capable IP user equipment).
 Figure L.8 illustrates the evaluated stream grouping model:

 Figure L.8 – Use case #4.1: Alternate IP connectivity – Context stream grouping model